 Going with a high deductible plan doesn’t guarantee that you’ll be able to lock in lower premiums.
 If you have to file a claim, your insurance company could decide to hike up your rate.
 The result could be a premium that’s anywhere from 9% to 32% higher.
 If that happens, the money you’ve saved by choosing a high deductible plan goes right out the window.

-Your credit can also have an impact on how your premiums are calculated.
+Your credit can also have an impact on what your premiums are.
 If your credit score drops right before your policy comes up for renewal, your insurance company may see that as a red flag and deem you a higher risk.
 In that scenario, you may still end up paying higher premiums despite having a larger deductible.

 If you’ve got good credit and you can afford the expense of a higher deductible, it may seem like the right move.
 But it’a good idea to still do some comparison shopping.
 Taking a look at how much money you stand to save with a high deductible policy versus one with a flat fee can tell you if it’s really worth it.